Integrating Other Applications With Seesaw

 If you choose Seesaw as an option to use with your students there are many applications that integrate well with Seesaw.

-Seesaw is compatible with any app or website that supports exporting as a photo, video, PDF or link.
+Seesaw is compatible with any app or website that supports exporting as a photo, video, PDF, or link.

-Read through the list of apps and also check out the popular apps below in the Blocks.
+Check out the popular apps below in the Blocks.

 Your TASKS for this section are to try out at least two of the applications with Seesaw.
 You will add screenshots to your Google Document to demonstrate what you have done.

 Note: You can add any project that is saved on your device Camera Roll to Seesaw.

 Seesaw and Google Classroom work very well together.

 - If you have a Google Classroom that already has students added, you can create your Seesaw class and roster your students by importing from Google Classroom.
 When you create a new class, click the "Import from Google Classroom" option.
 If you do not choose this option when initially setting up your classroom, you will not be able to select this option later.

 - In Seesaw, the students have access to Google Drive as long as they are logged into their Google account.
 You will add the Document, Slides, or Form link to a post, activity, or message.